azdavis/hatsugen/readme.md

 # Hatsugen

-A small programming language being formally defined with a series of blog posts and [Lean][1] code.
+A small programming language formally defined with a series of blog posts and [Lean][1] code.

 ## Note about the Lean version